Budget Resolution Principles for Fiscal Year 2021

-Set a meaningful fiscal goal, and put forward a plan to achieve it
+Set responsible fiscal goals and develop a plan to achieve them

-- Set revenue and spending levels to meet the fiscal goal, backed by achievable policies, realistic assumptions, and reconciliation instructions.
+- Set revenue and spending levels to meet those goals.

-Propose specific plans to address mandatory spending and revenue
+Include specific plans to address spending and revenue

-- Advance detailed reforms to slow the growth of Medicare, Medicaid, and other direct spending programs.
+- Suggest spending reforms to slow the growth of health and other mandatory spending and to increase revenue.

 - Include reconciliation instructions for assumed mandatory savings and revenue.